 Tam Chuc Pagoda

-The Jade Pagoda on the top of That Tinh Mountain is made entirely of red granite, inside is a statue of Buddha made of ruby weighing 4,000 kg.
+The Jade Pagoda atop That Tinh Mountain is made entirely of red granite; inside is a statue of Buddha made of ruby weighing 4,000 kg.
 To reach the pagoda, visitors must climb 299 stone steps.
 From here, you can see the whole view of Tam Chuc Pagoda.
-In addition, visitors can visit the Quan The Am Bodhisattva Palace, where the 100-ton bronze Buddha statue is located, or the Phap Chu Palace with a 150-ton bronze statue.
-Other attractions are Tam Chuc communal house and Luc Nhac lake area.
+In addition, visitors can visit the Quan The Am Bodhisattva Palace, home to a 100-ton bronze Buddha statue, or the Phap Chu Palace, with a 150-ton bronze statue.
+Other attractions are the Tam Chuc communal house and the Luc Nhac lake area.

 Craft villages